nox-vobiscum/estpoker/docs/BRIEFING.md

   The client handles this only on **brand-new tabs**: `room.js` intercepts `ws.onclose(code===4005)` and **redirects to**
   `/invite?roomCode=...&participantName=...&nameTaken=1` using `location.replace(...)`.
   Existing tabs (reloads/back/forward) never auto-redirect on `4005`; they simply show a toast and stop reconnect loops.

+  WebSocket protocol: On join the server replays the current roster to the new client via participantJoined events (JSON + legacy text).
+The client handles {type:"participantJoined","name":"…"} and updates the participant list.
+The server also replies pong to ping.

+  Client: Handle JSON socket events participantJoined / participantLeft.
+Update local participant model (supports Set, Array, Map/dict, and nested room.participants) and re-render the participant list.
+Heartbeat pong frames are ignored by parser but reset the stale timer.

   > Note: If the service is later switched to *canonicalization* (auto-suffixing to `Name (N)`), the server will send a `you{yourName}` identity message after join and the UI will update `#youName` without redirect.
 Tests and this appendix should then be updated accordingly.